ga-wdi-boston/js-dom-assessment/lib/diagnostic.md

 ## Question 1

-Using `inspect element` write 4 selectors found on the the main page for this GitHub repo.
+Using `inspect element`, write four selectors found on the main page for this GitHub repo.

 <!-- your answer starts here -->